kovidgoyal/calibre/src/libprs500/manual/gui.rst

 .. _send_to_device:

-|stdi| Send to device
+Send to device
 ~~~~~~~~~~~~~~~~~~~~~~~~
 .. |stdi| image:: images/send_to_device.png
-    :align: middle

-The :guilabel:`Send to device` action has two variations, accessed by the arrow next to the button.
+|stdi| The :guilabel:`Send to device` action has two variations, accessed by the arrow next to the button.

     1. **Send to main memory**: The selected books are transferred to the main memory of the ebook reader.
     2. **Send to card**: The selected books are transferred to the storage card on the ebook reader.

 .. _save_to_disk:

-|svdi| Save to disk
+Save to disk
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 .. |svdi| image:: images/save_to_disk.png
-    :align: middle

-The :guilabel:`Save to disk` action has two variations, accessed by the arrow next to the button.
+|svdi| The :guilabel:`Save to disk` action has two variations, accessed by the arrow next to the button.

 .. _save_to_disk_multiple: